statamic/docs/content/collections/docs/search.md

 You can also add values to the drivers array, which will cascade down to any indexes using that respective driver.
 A good use case for this is to share API credentials across indexes.

-Of course, any values you add to an individual index will only be applied there.
+Any values you add to an individual index will only be applied there.